opac-teach/graphql/client-next/README.md

-A demonstation of a music app using a GraphQL API using Next.js and Apollo.
+A demonstration of a music app using a GraphQL API using Next.js and Apollo.

 ## Development